 Symptoms can take up to 40 years to develop, all can lead to death, and each exposure increases your risk.

 Although certain uses of asbestos were banned in the 1970s, and although very few if any building materials containing asbestos are still manufactured domestically today, asbestos has never been entirely banned in the United States and is still legally sold in commerce.
 Products containing regulated amounts of asbestos, mostly imports, are still sold in retail stores.
 They can be found in structures of all ages in various forms: decorative plasters, fireproofing, resilient flooring, heating system insulation, wallboard joint compound systems, mastics, roofing, exterior siding, and more.

 Massachusetts requires anyone planning a project involving asbestos abatement, removal, or disposal to notify:

 In addition to notifying these state agencies, you should check with the board of health, building inspector, and fire department in your town or city to determine whether you need to notify them or obtain any local approvals before beginning work.

-Use the Asbestos Project Lookup under Key Actions below to search for notifications filed with MassDEP by community, notifier, project address, and more.
+Use the Asbestos Project Lookup under Key Actions below to search for notifications filed with MassDEP by community, project ID and dates, location address, and more.

 See the MassDEP Asbestos Information & Resource Guide in Additional Resources below to learn more about state and federal regulatory requirements and find answers to common questions about asbestos.